 As is evident from the language of the statute, the crime of resisting or obstructing an officer is extremely broad.
 It encompasses any sort of behavior that interferes with performance of a duty.
 This makes it a commonly charged crime, leading to thousands of arrests each year.
 Resisting arrest can take many forms, but most often involves a person who refuses to peacefully consent to arrest.
 All individuals are required to obey an arresting officer and allow themselves to be arrested without a fight.
 Clearly, when a defendant runs away, strikes an officer, or eludes the police, they can be charged with resisting arrest.
 Other actions that give rise to the charge are less obvious, however.
 Individuals are sometimes charged with this crime after merely pulling their hands away slightly while being handcuffed, refusing to put one’s hands behind their back, refusing to lay down on the ground, refusing to put hands on the squad car, and the like.
 Sometimes, the original charge lobbed against the defendant is later found to be lacking in probable cause.
 However, this will not serve as a valid defense against the charge of resisting arrest.

-Resisting arrest is a Class A misdemeanor, punishable by up to one year in jail, a $2,500 fine, or both.
+Resisting arrest, a Class A misdemeanor, is punishable by up to one year in jail, a $2,500 fine, or both.
 A sentence of supervision is not available for this crime, making the minimum sentence a conviction which will create a permanent record that cannot be expunged.
-An experienced attorney can often get these charges reduced so that a conviction is not mandatory.

 720 ILCS 5/31-1 additionally requires that anyone convicted of the crime be incarcerated for at least 48 hours and perform no less than 100 hours of community service.

-If a peace officer, firefighter, or correctional institution employee is injured due to the defendant’s attempts to resist or obstruct, it will be considered a Class 4 felony.
-A Class 4 felony is punishable by one to three years in prison and a fine of up to $25,000.
+If a peace officer, firefighter, or correctional institution employee is injured due to the defendant’s attempts to resist or obstruct, it may be considered a Class 4 felony.
+A Class 4 felony is punishable by a prison sentence of one to three years along with a fine of up to $25,000.

 In addition to possible jail time, fines, fees and court costs, and community service, a misdemeanor conviction for resisting arrest could lengthen your sentence if you are ever convicted of a subsequent offense.
-Accordingly, anyone charged with the crime should take it seriously and consult with a knowledgeable defense attorney as soon as possible to maximize your chances of a successful defense.Quick Action is Necessary to Defend Against Resisting Arrest Charges
+Accordingly, anyone charged with the crime should take it seriously and consult with a knowledgeable defense attorney as soon as possible to maximize your chances of a successful defense.Take Action Immediately to Defend Yourself Against Resisting Arrest Charges

-Facing any criminal charge can be frightening, but with the skilled representation of attorney David L. Freidberg, you can rest assured that your case will be defended to the fullest extent.
-David L. Freidberg has successfully defended thousands of clients and will aggressively fight for your freedom.
-Contact us or call us today at (312) 560-7100 or toll free at 1 (800) 803-1442 to schedule your free consultation today.
-As always, we are available 24/7 for your convenience.
+Our staff understands that facing criminal charge is a frightening experienced.
+However, if you retain attorney David L. Freidberg, you can be assured that your criminal case will be rigorously defended.
+Attorney David L. Freidberg has defended thousands of people throughout Illinois and his team will aggressively fight for your freedom.
+Call or text our firm today at (312) 560-7100 or toll free at (800) 803-1442 to receive your free, confidential free consultation today.